calebmadrigal/calebmadrigal-blog/blog/content/posts/ipython-notebook-vps.md

 ## Overview

-This is a guide to set up IPython Notebook (as a Server) on a [DigitalOcean](https://www.digitalocean.com/) VPS.
+This is a guide to set up IPython Notebook on a Server - specifically, on a [DigitalOcean](https://www.digitalocean.com/) VPS.
 This will allow you to access your [iPython Notebooks](http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html) from anywhere.

 ### Overview of Steps: